syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Customization.md

 ## Selection Mode

-At run time, the items in the FontListBox can be selected, based on the selection mode specified in SelectionMode property.
+At run time, the items in the FontListBox can be selected, based on the selection mode specified in [SelectionMode](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.listbox.selectionmode?redirectedfrom=MSDN&view=netframework-4.8#System_Windows_Forms_ListBox_SelectionMode) property.
 Selection can be made using mouse as well as using keyboard.

 The options are,

-* one,
+* one
-* MultiSimple, and
+* MultiSimple
 * MultiExtended.

 {% tabs %}